cornerstonejs/dicomParser/README.md

 See above, this is related to not requiring a data dictionary.
 Usually you know exactly what elements you need and what their types are.
-The only time this is not the case is when you are building a DICOM Dump utility or you can't get an explicit transfer syntax and have one of those weird elements that can be either OB or OW (and you can _usually_ figure out which one it is without the VR anyway)
+The only time this is not the case is when you are building a DICOM Dump utility or you can't get an explicit transfer syntax and have one of those problematic elements that can be either OB or OW (and you can _usually_ figure out which one it is without the VR anyway)

 _Code guards against corrupt or invalid data streams by sanity checking lengths and offsets_